 It is a fascinating story of 50 to 60 rural families coming together and crafting stunning juttis.

-Today many of the family members study designing formally, so as to design interesting patterns on the juttis.
+Above all, many of the family members have started to study designing formally, so as to design interesting patterns on the juttis.

 Cross stitch, leather embossing, mirror work, gold & silver embroidery work are done on the footwear.
-They are colorful distinct & varied.
+In other words ,they are colourful distinct & varied.
 Indigo fabrics, are used to create indigo blue juttis are made to be paired with jeans.

 If you want to match the juttis to your bridal lehenga or if you want to match them with the theme for all the bride & groom’s families, Jutti Makers will do it for you.
 Juttis can be done in the lehenga designs.